cbarkinozer/repo-context/README.md

 3.  **Irrelevant "Noise":** A raw dump includes useless "noise" for an LLM, such as `node_modules`, `__pycache__`, virtual environments, and build artifacts, which wastes precious context space.
 4.  **Lack of Structure:** A simple concatenation of files makes it hard for the LLM to distinguish where one file ends and another begins.

-This tool solves these problems by creating a clean, structured, and relevant snapshot of your repository's current state.
+This tool solves these problems by creating a clean, intelligent, and structured snapshot of your repository's current state.

 ## ✨ Key Features

+*   **Private Repository Support:** Securely analyze private repositories using a GitHub Personal Access Token (PAT).
+*   **Automated Dependency Analysis:** Automatically detects the tech stack and lists all dependencies from files like `requirements.txt`, `package.json`, `pyproject.toml`, and `pubspec.yaml`.
+*   **Intelligent File Tagging:** Uses heuristics to add informative tags to files, such as `[⭐ Likely Project Entry Point]` or `[📦 Container Definition]`, to guide the LLM's focus.
+*   **Code Statistics:** Provides a quick overview of each file's complexity with line, character, and function/class counts.
+*   **Intelligent Filtering:** Automatically respects the repository's `.gitignore` file and excludes a comprehensive list of common non-essential files and directories.
+*   **Rich Metadata Header:** The generated context starts with a helpful header including the repository URL, a timestamp, and the latest commit details.
 *   **Shallow Clone:** Quickly clones only the latest commit of a repository to be fast and resource-efficient.
-*   **Intelligent Filtering:**
-    *   Automatically respects the repository's `.gitignore` file.
-    *   Allows users to select which file extensions to include (e.g., `.py`, `.js`, `.md`).
-    *   Excludes common noise directories like `.git`, `venv`, etc. by default.
-*   **Rich Metadata Header:** The generated context starts with a helpful header including the repository URL, a timestamp, and the latest commit hash and message.
-This tells the LLM exactly what "state" it's looking at.
-*   **Structured Output:** The output is formatted in clean Markdown with:
-    *   A `tree`-like file structure overview.
-    *   Clear delimiters (`--- FILE: path/to/file ---`) for each file.
-    *   Code blocks with language identifiers for better parsing and syntax highlighting.
-*   **Simple Web UI:** Built with Streamlit for a clean, easy-to-use interface.
-No command line needed.

 ## 🚀 Live Demo